The Dive

 feed on the shoals of bait fish that congregate

 in and around this off-shore dive site.
-Following the earthquake and tsunami in 2007 we have lost many of our hard and soft corals on this site, but the fish have remained.
+Following the earthquake and tsunami in 2007 we have lost many of our hard and soft corals on this site, but the fish have remained and always make for an interesting dive.
+Turtles frequent this site as they finish a long journey from the open sea looking for some fish friends to provide a gentle cleaning.

 Japanese